j-pettit/j-pettit/README.md

 Below you'll find some of the projects I have on the table as well as some that I've completed.
 Learn more about me on my [website](https://www.jpettit.ca) and feel free to reach out.

 👨‍💻 Projects I’m currently working on:
-- A collection of financial tools
+- Creating a python library for financial mathematics
 - Completing coding challenges
 - Developing some handy [python scripts](https://github.com/j-pettit/useful-scripts)
 - Maintaining my [website](https://github.com/j-pettit/j-pettit.github.io)